Water Saver Technologies is an Eco-Friendly Company Water Saving Products and Green Building Products A Gray Water System for Recycling Sink Water

 14. Is the AQUS® system compatible with dual flush toilets and double sink bathrooms?

-A. At present, the AQUS® system is not compatible with dual flush toilets.
-For double sink bathrooms, the inlet plumbing can be configured to join both drain lines prior to entering the reservoir.
+A. The AQUS is compatible with most gravity-fed toilets, including dual flush toilets and one piece toilets.
+For double sink bathroom, the inlet plumbing can be configured to join both drain lines prior to entering the vanity tank.

 Privacy Statement Legal Statement Site Map Contact Us